Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/Exercise-1.md

 ## What is the WRF namelist?
 > The WRF namelist is the input file is used for both the real.exe and wrf.exe executables.
 We have provided you an example WRF namelist with the following options chosen:

-# Pre defined model domain
-We have pre defined a model domain for you, you can find this on Gricad here